Here’s what you need to know:

 - The university coordinates closely with local and state health officials and constantly monitors CDC guidelines.

 The university’s emergency operations team monitors campus information in real time, including employee and student active cases and COVID support provided by the university.
 In the interest of transparency, we are making key campus metrics available here.
-Data is updated once a week on Mondays.
+Data is updated each weekday.

-The number of new cases for each day is based on COVID-19 self-isolation forms indicating a positive COVID-19 test.
-The number of new cases from prior days is subject to change as active self-isolations are updated with positive results and as duplicate COVID-19 self-isolation forms are identified and deducted.
+The number of new cases for each day is based on COVID forms indicating a positive COVID-19 test.
+The number of new cases from prior days is subject to change as active support updated with positive results and as duplicate COVID forms are identified and deducted.

-The university monitors the number of self-isolations among its students and employees.
-Members of the campus community may be asked to self-isolate because they have received a positive COVID-19 test result, are awaiting test results, have developed COVID-19 symptoms, or have been identified as a close contact of someone diagnosed with COVID-19.
-Self-isolation data is collected when students and employees complete the COVID-19 self-isolation form.
+The university monitors the number of students and employees actively receiving COVID support.
+Members of the campus community should complete the COVID support form if they test positive for COVID-19, are awaiting a COVID-19 test result, have developed COVID-19 symptoms, or have been identified as a close contact of someone diagnosed with COVID-19.
+Individuals who complete the form receive guidance regarding appropriate health and safety measures from the COVID support team.
+Based on CDC guidance, not everyone who submits a form will be required to isolate or quarantine.
 Read more about the university’s self-isolation requirements and procedures.

 Notice of a cluster may be sent to members of the campus community by email or UT Alert if the identification of a cluster results in the need for potentially affected students or employees to take action.
 If campus officials are able to successfully conduct contact tracing of a cluster, a notification will generally not be communicated.
 All clusters identified within the past 14 days, along with start date and determined point of origin, will be documented here.